molgenis/vip-decision-tree/README.md

 ### Core concepts

 #### Fields
-The fields specify where information can be found in the input, several different types of fields exist:
+The fields specify where information can be found in the input vcf file, several different types of fields exist:

 ##### Standard VCF
 COMMON, INFO, FORMAT

+##### Metadata
+For values in the input VCF file the header of the vcf file are used to determine the metadata.
+For both nested field and overriding the specification in the headers the `metadata.json` files is used.
+This file contains metadata specifications for `FORMAT` and `INFO` fields in the input vcf

 ##### Customized fields

 ###### INFO_VEP
-Any field in the VEP value can be used, if the field is unknown to the tool it is interpreted as a single value string field.
+Any field in the VEP value can be used, if the field is not specified in the `metadata.json` it is interpreted as a single value string field.

 ###### GENOTYPE